nicocrm/react-calendar-timeline/README.md

 }
 ```

+### customHeightCalculator(item, defaultHeight)
+This function is called to calculate the height for a specific item, if the items need to have variable height.

 ### defaultTimeStart and defaultTimeEnd
 Unless overridden by `visibleTimeStart` and `visibleTimeEnd`, specify where the calendar begins and where it ends.
 This parameter expects a Date or moment object.